lelandg/Simplify3D-Profiles/README.md

 # Simplify3D-Profiles
-Profiles I've used for good prints
+Profiles I've used for good prints.

+Note these may not work with all brands of filament, even if of the correct type.